 Tenugui - Cats, Octopus and Blowfish

-The design of this tenugui is by Utagawa Kuniyoshi, one of the last great masters of the ukiyo-e.
-The ukiyo-e depicts a slice of life of all sorts of creatures as well as highly stylized designs such as this tenugui.
-It shows contoured cats forming the Japanese words for octopus (tako) and blowfish (fugu) in hiragana.
+The design of this tenugui is by Utagawa Kuniyoshi, one of the last great masters of ukiyo-e.
+It shows contoured cats forming the Japanese words for octopus (tako) and blowfish (fugu) in hiragana letters.

 The finish of this tenuqui is unique that all four sides are stitched.
 (Standard cotton fabric for tenugui is woven in 13" width so long sides are selvedges; cut sides are left unhemmed.)

 - 100% cotton